-(ii) All net proceeds shall be put into the Combined High Schools Rugby League fund and a detailed financial statement be provided.
+(ii) All net proceeds shall be put into the NSWCHSSA Rugby League accounts with the appropriate reconciliation.

 (iii) All proceeds from sale of programs, guessing competitions, etc. shall be included in gross proceeds.

-(iv) Representative fixtures involving touring interstate and international teams shall be included on the programs where possible.
+(iv) Representative fixtures involving touring interstate and international teams shall be included in the programs where possible.

-(v) The Executive Council will be responsible for organising:
+(v) The subcommittee will be responsible for organising:

-(ii) The Organising Committee shall have power to introduce variations of N.S.W.R.F.L. rules on an experimental basis, if considered to be in the best interest of the code.
+(ii) The subcommittee shall have power to introduce variations of NSWRFL rules on an experimental basis, if considered to be in the best interest of the code.